Next Election: November 8

 How do I get an Absentee ballot?

-You can get your absentee ballot at the election department, fax a request to 208-454-6899 or you can write to the elections department at 1102 E. Chicago, Caldwell, ID 83605 and we will send you an absentee.
+All requests for an absentee ballot must be received in writing in the elections office.
+You can fill out a request form in the elections office, fax a request to 208-454-6899 or you can write to the elections department at 1102 E. Chicago, Caldwell, ID 83605.
 Your request must list your complete name and address in the county, the address you want it mailed to and must be signed by you.
 Please note, parents cannot request ballots for their children.
 If you are not already registered we cannot send a ballot until you get registered.

 If I do not vote in the primary, can I vote in the general?